Mayuri-Chan/pyrofork/docs/source/topics/speedups.rst

 Speedups
 ========

-Pyrofork's speed can be boosted up by using TgCrypto and uvloop.
+Pyrofork's speed can be boosted up by using TgCrypto-pyrofork/TgCrypto-rs and uvloop.

 .. contents:: Contents
     :backlinks: none